Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 ```

-Your Ski rental program provides the following ski renal pieces of equipment:
+Your Ski rental program provides the following ski rental pieces of equipment:

 | Equipment     | Price | SKU |